priyaldharmawat/Wine-classification-using-machine-learning-models/README.md

     seaborn
     statsmodels
     ```
-4. Run the script: `python wine_quality_classification.py`
+2. Run the script: `python wine_quality_classification.py`

 ## Results

 The project found that the **Random Forest** model generally performed best in terms of accuracy, recall, and precision.
 The results are visualized in a bar chart within the script output.
 The optimal k value for KNN was found to be 1.
 The optimized Neural Network didn't show significant improvement over the basic Neural Network models.

-Here's a summary of the best performing models (replace with your actual results):
+Here's a summary of the best-performing models (replace with your actual results):

 *   **Random Forest:**
     *   Accuracy: 0.673